wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/5-understand-outlook-javascript-api-capabilities.md

 </VersionOverrides>
 ```

-## Get started developing Outlook add-ins
+## Getting started developing Outlook add-ins

-To start developing an Outlook add-in, use:
+To develop an Outlook add-in, use:

 - The Yeoman generator for Office Add-ins
 - Visual Studio